*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Pan-searing your salmon

-When you have salmon in the fridge and are wondering what to do with it, allow me to recommend that you grab your cast-iron skillet (or nonstick pan) and sear that salmon!
-This maple mustard salmon recipe is the perfect example -- you just need to sear your salmon, then make the easy sauce, and then bring the two together!
-I love searing salmon because iftgives you that great seared texture and you can keep your eye on the salmon to make sure that it doesn't overcook.
+This maple mustard salmon recipe is the perfect example -- you just need to sear your salmon in a hot skillet, then make the easy sauce, and then bring the two together!
+I love searing salmon at a high temperature because it's a cooking method that gives you that great seared texture and you can keep your eye on the salmon to make sure that it doesn't overcook.

 I recommend using a cast-iron skillet to be sure that you get the sear nice and golden brown, but any pan that you like will work.
 I've also made this salmon using a nonstick sauté pan.